aksommerville/spellingbee/README.md

 - - [ ] Robin
 - - [ ] Ladybug
 - [x] Make foe sprites turn to face the hero.
 And kitchen, merchant, everyone that stands still.
-- [ ] After a boss battle, show the book recovered, fill HP, and warp to start.
+- [x] After a boss battle, show the book recovered, fill HP, and warp to start.
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
+- [ ] Rephrase the 'battle' command so we state exactly how many bag slots.